simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2023 Nov 30 0030 UTC
+:Issued: 2023 Dec 01 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

 The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Nov 30-Dec 02 2023 is 7.00 (NOAA Scale
+The greatest expected 3 hr Kp for Dec 01-Dec 03 2023 is 7.00 (NOAA Scale
 G3).

-NOAA Kp index breakdown Nov 30-Dec 02 2023
+NOAA Kp index breakdown Dec 01-Dec 03 2023

-             Nov 30       Dec 01       Dec 02
+             Dec 01       Dec 02       Dec 03
-00-03UT       4.33         5.00 (G1)    5.00 (G1)
+00-03UT       5.00 (G1)    5.00 (G1)    2.33
-03-06UT       5.00 (G1)    6.00 (G2)    4.33
+03-06UT       6.00 (G2)    4.33         2.67
-06-09UT       5.00 (G1)    7.00 (G3)    4.67 (G1)
+06-09UT       7.00 (G3)    4.67 (G1)    2.00
-09-12UT       4.00         5.33 (G1)    2.33
+09-12UT       5.33 (G1)    2.33         2.00
-12-15UT       3.33         4.67 (G1)    2.67
+12-15UT       4.67 (G1)    2.67         2.67
-15-18UT       3.00         4.33         2.33
+15-18UT       4.33         2.33         2.67
-18-21UT       3.33         3.33         3.00
+18-21UT       3.33         3.00         2.67
-21-00UT       4.33         4.00         3.00
+21-00UT       4.00         3.00         2.67

-Rationale: G1 (Minor) geomagnetic storming is likely, with a chance for
-an isolated G2 (Moderate) period, on 30 Nov as glancing CME effects from
-the 27 Nov filament eruption begin.
-Isolated G3 (Strong) geomagnetic
-storming is likely 01 Dec as the CMEs from late 28 Nov, coupled with the
-asymmetric halo event of 28 Nov, combine and arrive at Earth.
-Any CME
-effects, although weakening, are likely to continue into the early
+Rationale: Geomagnetic storm levels are likely to begin early on 01 Dec,
-portions of 02 Dec providing G1 (Minor) geomagnetic storming conditions.
+with G1-G3 (Minor-Strong) levels anticipated due to CME arrival and
+associated effects.
+Active to G1 conditions are likely on 02 Dec as CME
+progression continues, but weakens.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was
 below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 30-Dec 02 2023
+Solar Radiation Storm Forecast for Dec 01-Dec 03 2023

-              Nov 30  Dec 01  Dec 02
+              Dec 01  Dec 02  Dec 03
-S1 or greater   15%     15%     20%
+S1 or greater   15%     15%     15%

+Rationale: The greater than 10 MeV proton flux is expected to remain at
-Rationale: A slight chance for an S1 (Minor) solar radiation event will
+background, however, there is a slight chance of a S1 (Minor) event due
-persist through 02 Dec as AR 3500 continues to grow and trek west on the
-solar disk.
+to the slight risk of a solar energetic proton event from Region 3500
+all three days.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 30-Dec 02 2023
+Radio Blackout Forecast for Dec 01-Dec 03 2023

-              Nov 30        Dec 01        Dec 02
+              Dec 01        Dec 02        Dec 03
-R1-R2           40%           40%           40%
+R1-R2           35%           35%           35%
 R3 or greater   10%           10%           10%

-Rationale: A chance continues for isolated R1-R2 (Minor-Moderate) and a
+Rationale: There is a chance for R1-R2 (Minor-Moderate) and a slight
-slight chance for (R3) Strong radio blackouts through 02 Dec, primarily
+chance of an isolated R3 (Strong) radio blackouts on 01-03 Dec primarily
-due to AR 3500.
+due to the flare probability of Region 3500.

 ```